darnocer/vue-portfolio-template/README.md

 - All other images can be found in `src/assets/images`

-> Be sure to keep the same filename and extension for the header-backgroung, profile-pic, & logo.
+> Be sure to keep the same filename and extension for the header-background, profile-pic, & logo.

 - In the portfolio folder, add photos to represent your projects